CurvSurf/FindSurface-Sample-BasicSample/Readme.md

 | :--------------------------------------: | :--------------------------------------: |
 |       **Figure 1.
 Captured Scene**       |        **Figure 2.
 Point Cloud**         |

-### Building the sample
+### Before building the sample

 Download FindSurface SDK library files at [our developer website](https://developers.curvsurf.com/downloads.jsp).

+##### Windows: Visual Studio

 Copy the lib directory in the zip file to BasicSample/vs14/libFindSurface.
 Or you may update the library path in the BasicSample.vcxproj file.

+##### Linux: Makefile

+Open Makefile script and change **DUMMY_PATH** variable to your dummy library file path.

 ### Getting Started to develop your own application

 Our [developer website](https://developers.curvsurf.com/documentation.jsp) provides detailed instruction on how to develop by using FindSurface SDK.

 CONTACT